alexmarchant/renderless-react/readme.md

 ### Limitations

 - Can't handle elements inside javascript blocks.
-I.e. can't use map.
+I.e. can't use map, which would make list rendering difficult.
 - Can't use nested components.
 - Currently getting some React errors that we aren't matching up text nodes correctly.
 Probably just need to work on the text node parsing.